Astro0250/Rogue/README.md

 @ Uses an initializer list to create an array.
 @ Uses iteration to traverse an array.
 Uses an enhanced for loop.
-Uses at least one of the following algorithms:
+@Uses at least one of the following algorithms:
 Determines the minimum and maximum values in an array.
 Computes the sum, average, and mode of an array.
 @ Determines if at least one element of an array has a particular property.